 The club provides opportunities to train on roads, trail & track all year round.
 To maintain the club's excellent safety record, the coaching team plan all club sessions.
 These are adapted & managed according to specific risks (weather, road works etc) as in our Risk Assessment.
 Any run not planned or checked by the coaching team is not a club session.
 Members leading or participating in these sessions do so at their own risk.

 Here are some tips & hints to help members support this Code:

 Please ensure that you are fit enough to complete the session.
 If you feel unwell, fatigued or carrying an injury then you should reconsider whether to run.
-The coaching team are always happy & willing to advise.
+The coaching team (Coaches & Run Leaders) are always happy & willing to advise.

 NOTE: The handicapping system used on some club sessions not only offers the best physical challenge but provides security & support.
 PLEASE DON’T endanger others by running (tto fast or too slow) in the wrong group!
 The coaching team are always happy to advise.

 Taking a mobile phone ensures you can obtain help for yourself & for others, so it is a recommended piece of safety equipment.